Azerbaijani Flag Order

 Azerbaijani Flag Order (Azərbaycan Bayrağı Ordeni) is an award presented by the President of the Republic of Azerbaijan.

 History and status

-Azerbaijani Flag order was among several medals and orders, requested to be reviewed and created by the President Abulfaz Elchibey on November 10, 1992 by a Presidential Decree No. 370.
-The order was created by the Decree No. 756 of the President of Azerbaijan, Heydar Aliyev and ratified by National Assembly of Azerbaijan on December 6, 1993.
+Azerbaijani Flag order was among several medals and orders, requested to be reviewed and created by the President Abulfaz Elchibey on November 10, 1992 by Presidential Decree No. 370.
+The order was created by Decree No. 756 of President Heydar Aliyev and ratified by the National Assembly of Azerbaijan on December 6, 1993.
 The Azerbaijani Flag Order is given to the citizens of Republic of Azerbaijan, foreign nationals and non-citizens for the following services: